RhynoLabs/TimeLordRegeneration/README.md

 Elixir of Life - Gives players ability to Regenerate (Limit 12) Chameleon Arch - Stores player Regenerations to allow player death.
 Will also be used as the customisation GUI using R keybind.
-White-point Star - Diamond crafted from a nether star and Gallifrey Diamonds used to create Elixir of Life Bucket of Artron - can be used as a fuel for AIT Tardis
+White-point Star - Diamond crafted from Azbantium and Diamond used to create Elixir of Life Bucket of Artron - can be used as a fuel for AIT Tardis Azbantium Ingot -
+Raw Azbantium
+Azbantium Axe
+Azbantium Pickaxe
+Azbantium Sword
+Azbantium Hoe
+Azbantium Shovel
+Azbantihum Helmet
+Azbantium Chestplate
+Azbantium Leggings
+Azbantium Boots

 GUI